PaulaGweke/My-First-Data-Analysis-Repo/CSSE_Covid_19_Data_Analysis_Report/README.md

 * Recording for the Recovered cases was discontinued sometime between August and September of 2021 as shown in the attached summary picture.
 * Most affected country by population percentage is Peru with 0.67% death of the total population.
 * Most affected country by death count is US with about 1,123,836 deaths.
+* Europe had the most confirmed cases and death counts (see summary picture).
+Africa had the least confirmed cases and Australia had the least death counts above Africa.
+No death was recorded in Antarctica.
-* The Winter and Summer Olympics had not death record counts.
+* The Winter and Summer Olympics had not death record counts as well as three other regions (see summary).
 * Two cruise ships, "Diamond Princess" and "Zaandam" were affected by the pandemic and have death records.
 * The confirmed Vs Death count for both by Year and Continents was display on logarithm scales to enable visibily and for better analysis of changes.
 * The death count increase from year 2020 to 2021  and dropped in 2022.
 Record death for this year 2023 is about 100,000 (see summary picture).